nodiz/Lumen/README.md

 - Output will be saved into `runs/detect/exp[N]`
 - Further postprocessing step is required to adpat labels to other format, check `convert_yolo_output.ipynb`

-# The companion app
+# The companion app (OBSOLETE, old prototype built fort Lauzhack 2020)

 Built with Kotlin (the interface) and Java (the camera and classifier) on Android Studio.

-- The interface is inspired from SBB's original app (after all this project has the goal of being implemented in their work).
+- The interface is inspired from SBB's original app.

 - The camera is pretty simple in the purpose of assuring the UI/UX fluidity.